 UNC737 does not propose to allow capacity holders to renew, prolong or roll over capacity after the expiration date.
 Therefore, this does not run counter to anything that UNC737 is proposing.

+Please note significant further discussion of compliance is covered under Relevant Objective g) on page 18 below.

 Central Systems Impacts